hiphops-io/hiphops-io.github.io/docs/hops-syntax.md

 }
 ```

 Tasks define user interfaces for your pipelines.
-A pipeline doesn't _require_ a UI, as you can trigger them based on events from your various apps, but some ad-hoc flows are better driven by a human action.
+A pipeline doesn't _require_ a UI, as you can trigger them based on events from your various apps or via a `schedule`, but some ad-hoc flows are better driven by a human action.
 Tasks allow you to easily share common scripts and workflows with a wider team.

 You'll notice `task` doesn't define any work to do, just the inputs it accepts and validates.
 The `on` block is the single place to define pipelines and their calls.